We built a home on Fidaglo Island in coastal Washington. Come along for a tour.

 We enjoyed our time in coastal Washington.
 It’s hard to beat the view and we spent many evenings on the deck mesmerized by spectacular sunsets while watching the Washington State ferries glided in and out of port.

-I’m working on attaching links to material and furniture sources so be sure to check back .
+I’m working on including links to our building material and furniture sources … so be sure to check back.